Best RV Insurance 2017

 Class B: Also known as “van conversions” or “camper vans,” these RVs are the most limited in size and amenities.
 They’re typically built using a cargo or camper van as the base, with a roof high enough to stand up inside.
 Occupancy is usually limited to between two and four people.

 Class C: Commonly referred to as “mini-motorhomes,” Class C recreational vehicles usually have a van or truck chassis with an attached cab to accommodate more people and amenities.
-They have many of the same features as the more luxurious Class A motorhome, but smaller and more economical.
+They have many of the same features as the more luxurious Class A motorhome, but are smaller and more economical.
 You can consider them the happy medium between the extravagance of Class A vehicles and the practicality of Class B vehicles.

 Full-Timer Coverage: If you live in your RV year-round or a majority of the year, this coverage combines elements of auto and home insurance plans to ensure you get the most comprehensive policy available.
-However not all insurance companies offer this, in which case you would have to mix and match the other coverage types to make sure you have all your bases covered.
+Not all insurance companies offer this, in which case you would have to mix and match the other coverage types to make sure you have all your bases covered.

 Beyond these, there are other more specific and niche coverage add-ons available.
 For example, if you take the RV across the border into Canada or Mexico, there are some insurance companies which have specific coverage for that.
 Another common insurance add-on is an emergency expense allowance, which helps pay for random travel expenses that come up while on the road.
 Every company has different RV-specific coverage available, which is why it’s important to know how you plan on using your vehicle to make sure everything you need is in your policy.